-Whilst BUSY CORNER Imbizo Shisanyama appreciates and welcomes national papers approaching them for stories about their establishment, they do not appreciate it when their request to confirm the written story before it goes to print is ignored.
+Whilst Imbizo Shisanyama appreciates and welcomes national papers approaching us for stories about our establishment(s), we do not appreciate it when our request to confirm the written story before it goes to print is ignored.

 Yesterday, during an interview with The New Age, Senzosakhe Mhlongo (Managing Director), requested the publication to avail the write-up to him for confirmation before publishing the article; further giving them his direct e-mail address.

-BUSY CORNER Imbizo Shisanyama are highly disappointed that the publication elected to go straight to print without honouring their request, more so given that their story contains a material inaccuracy in their quote of how Mr. Mhlongo responded when he was asked whether he expected ANC delegates to come to their BUSY CORNER Imbizo Shisanyama establishment during/after their conference in the coming weekend - given that it is taking place at the opposite side of town (i.e. the South of Johannesburg).
+As Imbizo Shisanyama we are highly disappointed that the publication elected to go straight to print without honouring their request, more so given that their story contains a material inaccuracy in their quote of how Mr. Mhlongo responded when he was asked whether he expected ANC delegates to come to their BUSY CORNER Imbizo Shisanyama establishment/venue during/after their conference in the coming weekend - given that it is taking place at the opposite side of town (i.e. the South of Johannesburg).